HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 If booking right away is Holiday Travel Tip No. 1, being flexible is a solid 1a.

-Holiday travel takes place at one the busiest travel times of the year, in a time of rampant personnel shortages and flight chaos, and requires navigating crowds, blizzards, and everything in between.
+Holiday travel takes place at one of the busiest travel times of the year, in a time of rampant personnel shortages and flight chaos, and requires navigating crowds, blizzards, and everything in between.

 If you want to make it through safely, you’re going to need to be flexible.